AymanMahfuz27/AymanMahfuz27/README.md

 # Ayman Mahfuz

 I'm a CS student at UT Austin.
-I like building ML systems I can measure, debug, and understand.
+I love coding, and build ML systems I can measure, debug, and understand.

-Right now, I work on ML-guided CPU validation at Arm and multi-agent reinforcement learning at Texas Robotics.
+Most recently, I worked on ML-guided CPU validation at Arm and multi-agent reinforcement learning at Texas Robotics.
+I also founded HelmPM

 [Portfolio](https://aymanmahfuzportfolio.com) · [LinkedIn](https://linkedin.com/in/aymanmahfuz)